surferwat/ods-generate-table/README.md

 ## To Do
 * [x] add check to filter out the deals from non-current periods
-* [ ] add input fields for evaluation stages to screening template
+* [x] add input fields for evaluation stages to screening template
+* [x] add evaluation stages to table
 * [ ] add income yield column to summary table

 ## References